GodOfGaming/mental-engine/README.md

-# Serious Engine
+# Mental Engine
 ========================

-This is the source code for Serious Engine v.1.10, including the following projects:
+This is the source code for Mental Engine, a Serious Engine source port made for the Serious Sam Platinum Edition project.

-* `DedicatedServer`
-* `Ecc` The *Entity Class Compiler*, a custom build tool used to compile *.es files
-* `Engine` Serious Engine 1.10
-* `EngineGUI` Common GUI things for game tools
-* `EntitiesMP` All the entity logic
-* `GameGUIMP` Common GUI things for game tools
-* `GameMP` All the game logic
-* `Modeler` Serious Modeler
-* `RCon` Used to connect to servers using an admin password
-* `SeriousSam` The main game executable
-* `SeriousSkaStudio` Serious Ska Studio
-* `WorldEditor` Serious Editor
-* `DecodeReport` Used to decode crash *.rpt files
-* `Depend` Used to build a list of dependency files based on a list of root files
-* `LWSkaExporter` Exporter for use in LightWave
-* `MakeFONT` Used for generating *.fnt files
-* `Shaders` Compiled shaders
-* `GameAgent` The serverlist masterserver written in Python
-* `libogg`, `libvorbis` Third party libraries used for playing OGG-encoded ingame music (see http://www.vorbis.com/ for more information)

-These have been modified to run correctly under the recent version of Windows.
-(Tested: Win7 x64, Win8 x64, Win8.1 x64)

 Building
 --------

-To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).
+To build Mental Engine, you'll need Visual Studio 2013, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

 Do not use spaces in the path to the solution.

-Once you've installed Visual Studio and (optionally) DirectX8 SDK, you can build the engine solution (`/Sources/All.sln`).
+Once you've installed Visual Studio you can build the engine solution (`/Sources/All.sln`).
 Press F7 or Build -> Build solution.
 The libraries and executables will be put into `\Bin\` directory (or `\Bin\Debug\` if you are using the Debug configuration).

 Optional features
 -----------------